Admission Requirements for the Master of Science in Applied Nutrition Program

-More information explaining the admissions requirements for international students or applicants with international degrees can be found here on the International Admissions web page.
-If you have specific questions please contact an Enrollment Counselor for personal guidance through the application process.
+More information explaining the admissions requirements for international students or applicants with international degrees can be found here on the International Admissions page.
+If you have specific questions, please contact an enrollment counselor for personal guidance through the application process.

 Enrollment counselors are here to help you understand the Applied Nutrition admission requirements and assist you throughout the entire application process.